 They represent two percent of all gynecological visits per year.

-Bartholin’s glands are a pair of vestibular glands that secrete vulvovaginal and pea-sized mucus that are located below the bulbo-spongeus muscle.
+Bartholin’s glands are a pair of vestibular glands that secrete vulvovaginal and pea-sized mucus below the bulbs-sponges muscle.

-Although empirical therapy with antibiotics is not indicated in the immunocompetent patient who presents abscess of the Bartholin’s gland without cellulitis, it is useful to know that a substantial proportion of patients with abscess of the Bartholin’s gland are positive culture, being Escherichia coli the pathogen more common.
+Although empirical therapy with antibiotics is not indicated in the immunocompetent patient who presents abscess of the Bartholin’s gland without cellulitis, it is helpful to know that a substantial proportion of patients with abscess of the Bartholin’s gland are positive culture, being Escherichia coli, the pathogen more common.

 The sizes vary from that of a pea to that of an egg and are formed just inside each side of the lower part of the opening of the vagina.